Hoffman Estates office only.

 Parathyroid surgery (parathyroidectomy) is mainly intended for the treatment of hypercalcemia, which is characterized by an abnormally high level of calcium in the blood.
 This condition is often associated with issues like osteoporosis, fatigue, kidney stones, and joint pain.
 Hypercalcemia is commonly caused by parathyroid adenomas (benign tumor in one or more of the glands) or parathyroid hyperplasia (all of the glands are overactive or enlarged).
 Parathyroid surgery can be performed to carefully remove the affected glands.
 During the procedure, our surgeons evaluate all four of the parathyroid glands to ensure no additional abnormalities are present.

-Through minimally invasive procedures like thyroid resection and parathyroid surgery, patients can typically better control their conditions, if not eliminate their disorder altogether.
+Through minimally invasive endocrine surgeries, patients can typically better control their conditions, if not eliminate their disorder altogether.
 To learn more about conditions of the endocrine system, please contact our office to schedule an appointment with one of our knowledgeable surgeons.